 Leaf Pile Jumping

-Finally, let's not underestimate the gold mine of fallen leaves on your HOA grounds.
+Finally, let's not underestimate the gold mine of fallen leaves on your association grounds.
 While your landscaping service may be happy to remove the piles for you most days, consider building up a collection of leaves on the week before Thanksgiving.
 Put out flyers and let everyone know that there will be one great final leaf pile collected and everyone is encouraged to drop by and jump in.
 Then make sure it's an open event.